 - Understand what matters most to you

-Estate planning is as important as the steps you take to achieve your other financial objectives.
+To sum up, estate planning is as important as the steps you take to achieve your other financial objectives.
 Your Coldstream team can help you start the process and refer you to an attorney to answer any detailed legal questions.